HAR is a file format used by all major browsers and various other tools to export recorded HTTP requests.

 The har-to-k6 converter is a NodeJS tool.
 Unlike the Browser Recorder, it does not require a k6 Cloud user to generate the k6 script.

-- Record a HAR file using your browser or tool of choice.
+- Record a HAR file.
+You can use your browser or your tool of choice.

 - Use the har-to-k6 converter to generate a k6 test from the HAR file.

 - Update the auto-generated k6 test in your text editor or IDE.